w3c/verifiable-credentials/admin/CR2-vcdm-Oct-2024/Approval_request.md

 https://github.com/w3c/vc-test-suite-implementations/tree/main/implementations

-The discrepency is due to some implementers focusing on implementation of the Data Integrity test suites (more difficult) over the VCDM v2.0 test suite (easier).
+The discrepancy is due to some implementers focusing on implementation of the Data Integrity test suites (more difficult) over the VCDM v2.0 test suite (easier).

 # Deadline for further comments